sdingcn/closure/README.md

 ![](https://github.com/sdingcn/expr/actions/workflows/auto-test.yml/badge.svg)

 Expr is a simple, dynamically typed, functional programming language with first class continuations.
-It also features lexically scoped variables, dynamically scoped variables, and mark-and-sweep garbage collection.
+It also features lexically scoped variables, dynamically scoped variables, mark-and-sweep garbage collection, and built-in code evaluator `eval`.
 The main purposes of this project are to experiment with language features and to demonstrate the implementation of simple interpreters.

 Object-oriented programming ([test/oop.expr](test/oop.expr))